KarelZe/edu/src/adv_ml/01_self_test.md

 - F: *Accuracy should not be the only criteria when comparing classifiers.
 Name 4 others.*
 - F: *Is Kappa static sensitive to imbalanced data?*
 - F: *How can Kappa static be interpreted?*
-- F: *How is Kapp static defined?*
+- F: *How is Kappa static defined?*
 - F: *In which way does the F-measure improve over simpler measure like precision?*
 - F: *How is the F measure defined?*
 - F: *What values can a F measure take?*